 Directly Assessed: These are commercial, educational, institutional, industrial, or other developed properties who pay $58.00 per tenth-acre of impervious surface onsite.
 Properties in this fee category are eligible to apply for fee credits up to 50% of the site’s fee (learn more about fee credits).

 Impervious surfaces are areas that cover the natural ground and do not allow for easy infiltration of rainfall; they include any paved areas (driveways, sidewalks, parking areas, roads, buildings) and dirt, gravel, or other compacted areas (parking areas, roads).

-Why: Our community has seen the effects of fast-moving water, with many homes and seasonal properties becoming heavily damaged during Tropical Storm Irene.
-Water has tremendous power and can cause erosion, property and roadway damage, bank instability, and other safety concerns when moving quickly.
-When rain falls and water rushes off of our roads and driveways it also picks up oils, debris, and nutrients like nitrogen and phosphorus naturally found in soils.
-Because our stormwater discharges to Lake Champlain, these nutrients accumulate and can cause cyanobacteria, algae blooms, and threaten the quality of our water bodies.
+Stormwater management is important both because of what stormwater carries and how fast it moves.
+Water has tremendous power and can cause erosion, property and roadway damage, river bank instability, and other safety concerns when moving quickly.
+However, the primary concern is that when rain falls and water rushes off of our roads and driveways, it also picks up oils, debris, bacteria, and nutrients like nitrogen and phosphorus naturally found in soils.
+This stormwater carries these pollutants to our streams and rivers, which all drain to Lake Champlain.

 These nutrients accumulate and can cause cyanobacteria, algae blooms, and threaten the quality of our water bodies.
 More information about water quality concerns can be found here.
 Numerous waterways in our community are considered impaired by the State of Vermont, by sediment, bacteria, phosphorus, or chloride, and as a result the town has millions of dollars worth of required investments to make in our stormwater systems by 2036.
 The stormwater program was specifically adopted to ensure the community has the technical capacity and financial resources to meet these long-term obligations.
 For more information about program funding and grants received, please click here.